A Cubed Sphere Fast Multipole Method: Introduction

 \subsection{Present work}

-Previous work developed a tree code~\cite{bltc,wang2020kernel} and FMM~\cite{bldtt} for general point sets in~$\mathbb{R}^3$ using barycentric Lagrange interpolation on an octree composed of rectangular boxes~\cite{berrut2004barycentric}.
-The present work adapts this approach to point sets on the sphere using barycentric Lagrange interpolation on a quadtree composed of cubed sphere grid cells.
+Previous work developed a tree code~\cite{bltc,wang2020kernel} and FMM~\cite{bldtt} for kernels and point sets in~$\mathbb{R}^3$ using barycentric Lagrange interpolation on an octree composed of rectangular boxes~\cite{berrut2004barycentric}.
+The present work adapts this approach to kernels and point sets on the sphere using barycentric Lagrange interpolation on a quadtree composed of cubed sphere grid cells.
 The resulting schemes are called the Cubed Sphere FMM (CSFMM) and Cubed Sphere Tree Code (CSTC); they are kernel-independent and require kernel evaluations only at points on the sphere.
+It should be noted that the cubed sphere is used here in two different ways, (1) it is one of the three spherical partitions shown in Figure 1 used to discretize the convolution integral, (2) the cubed sphere grid cells provide the particle clusters used in the CSFMM and CSTC to accelerate the calculation of the $N$-body sum.

-The rest of the article is organized as follows. \Cref{sec:sphereconv} describes four problems whose solution can be expressed as an integral transform~\cref{eq:integral_transform}; these are the Poisson and biharmonic equations on the sphere, barotropic vorticity equation (BVE) on a rotating sphere, and self-attraction and loading (SAL) potential in tidal calculations. \Cref{sec:cs} reviews the cubed sphere and explains the tree building process. \Cref{sec:bli} reviews barycentric Lagrange interpolation and its extension to cubed sphere grid cells. \Cref{sec:interactions} explains the interactions used in the proposed methods. \Cref{sec:upward} describes the upward pass used in both methods. \Cref{sec:cstc} and \Cref{sec:csfmm} present the CSTC and CSFMM algorithms. \Cref{sec:numerics} presents numerical results including error assessment and serial and parallel runtime. \Cref{sec:BVEres} and \Cref{sec:SAL} present BVE and SAL calculations.
+The rest of the article is organized as follows. \Cref{sec:sphereconv} describes four problems whose solution can be expressed as an integral transform~\cref{eq:integral_transform}; these are the Poisson and biharmonic equations on the sphere, barotropic vorticity equation (BVE) on a rotating sphere, and self-attraction and loading (SAL) potential in tidal calculations. \Cref{sec:cs} reviews the cubed sphere and explains the tree building process. \Cref{sec:bli} reviews barycentric Lagrange interpolation and its extension to cubed sphere grid cells. \Cref{sec:interactions} explains the particle interactions used in the proposed methods. \Cref{sec:upward} describes the upward pass used in both methods. \Cref{sec:cstc} and \Cref{sec:csfmm} present the CSTC and CSFMM algorithms. \Cref{sec:details} gives implementation details. \Cref{sec:error} assesses numerical errors and \Cref{sec:runtime} gives the runtime in serial and parallel calculations. \Cref{sec:BVEres} and \Cref{sec:SAL} present BVE and SAL calculations.
 A summary is given in~\Cref{sec:summary}.